heroku/nibs/walkthrough.md

 ## Offers

-- Offers come from the Campaign object in Salesforce and are synchronized using Heroku Connect
+- Offers come from the Campaign table.
+If you configured Salesforce integration, the Campaign table is automatically synchronized with the Campaign object in Salesforce.
-- Users can redeem an offer, add an offer to their wallet, or share offers on social networks
+- You can redeem an offer, add an offer to your wallet, or share offers on social networks

 <div class="row" style="padding-top: 4px;">
 <div class="col-lg-4">